CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

     - Type 1 National Provider Identifier (NPI)

 ### Add a Practitioner
-To register a Practitioner at your Organization, you must create a [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as a JSON file in FHIR format.
+To register a Practitioner at your Organization, you must send a FHIR-formatted [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as the BODY of your request.
 The JSON file must be included in the BODY of your request with no encoding (raw) when uploading  via a POST request to the /Practitioner endpoint.

 To create the Practitioner Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the Practitioner’s: